ParallelMaths/parallel/pages/7-35-summer-sums.md

 *	You might earn a new badge... if not, then maybe next week.
 *	Make sure you go through the solution sheet – it is massively important.
 *	A score of less than 50% is ok – it means you can learn lots from your mistakes.
-*	The next Parallelogram is next week, at 3pm on Thursday.
 *	Finally, if you missed any earlier Parallelograms, make sure you go back and complete them.
 You can still earn reward points and badges by completing missed Parallelograms.

 Cheerio,